Heights, Binghamton, NY

 Last verified:

-Heights Neighborhood Market Intelligence
+Heights Neighborhood Overview

 The Heights is a historic, primarily residential neighborhood perched on a steep hill on the west side of Binghamton, New York.
 It is bounded roughly by Main Street to the north, the Chenango River to the east, and the Village of Johnson City to the south and west.
 This elevated position affords many homes and streets stunning panoramic views of the city and surrounding valleys, a defining characteristic that gives the neighborhood its name and much of its appeal.